JessKaria/project-x/README.md

 ## Challenges

 I had some trouble getting the modals to work as this branched into two areas we hadn't yet covered.
-I did some reaserch and was able to build a really custom modal that played the audio and video depending on the media type.
-In addition, I had some issues with deployment due to a CORS violation, I solved this by using a proxying the request with a CORS anywhere link.
+I did some research and was able to build a custom modal that played the audio and video depending on the media type.
+In addition, I had some issues with deployment due to a CORS violation, I solved this by proxying the request with a CORS anywhere link.

 ## Wins !